Skip to content

 Engagement

-What if we had a vibrant, thriving community, working in harmony with the natural world?
+This business is really a constant asking: what if we had a vibrant, thriving community, working in harmony with the natural world?
 We aim to understand the materials we work with, how they got here, and learn to make work that is appropriate for the tasks at hand.
 We strive to pour our knowledge into our work, and are constantly learning more the further we go.

 Stewardship